mchechulnikov/photosphere-servlocgen/README.md

 <#@ import namespace="Photosphere.ServiceLocatorGeneration" #>
 <#= new ServiceLocatorGenerator(Host.ResolvePath(string.Empty),	"IFoo", "IBar").Generate() #>
 ```
-In a result we'll be have something like this:
+In a result we'll be have something like this
 ``` C#
 using System;
 using System.Collections.Generic;